 Watson-Guptill published Ms. McKenzie’s book, A Painterly Approach, in 1987.
 Her work was on view at the Metropolitan Museum of Art as part of the Looking At You exhibitions in 2001 and 2009.
 Her work Trapeze Artist was on view in a circus installation in the Johnson Gallery for Prints and Drawings at the Metropolitan Museum of Art (August 28–November 18, 2012).
 Also on view was her Self Portrait (Life Masks) at the National Academy Museum in an exhibition on women’s portraits from the collection, Her Own Style: An Artist’s Eye With Judith Shea.

-Ms. McKenzie currently teaches at the Art Students League and at the National Academy.
-She was elected to full membership in the Academy in 1994.
+Ms. McKenzie currently teaches at the Art Students League and was elected to full membership in the National Academy of Design in 1994.